pawar-harshal/test-repository/README.md

 git diff README.md ----> shows the differences between the current version of README.md and the last saved version.

 git add README.md ----> moves your changes to the staging area, where they’re prepared to be saved in your project history.

+The command `git commit -m "updated the README.md file"` saved your changes to `README.md` with the message "updated the README.md file," recording one file change with 16 additions and 1 deletion.